-I’m hunting for my first home, and have a general picture of what I want – a two-story recently built shingled structure, perhaps sharing a wall with others, and part of a community that will take care of gardening and other maintenance obligations.
-I see ads for townhouses, condos, and co-ops, and they all sort of look the part – but how do I know which one I’m really looking for?
+I’m hunting for my first home, and have a picture of what I want: a two-story shingled structure, perhaps sharing a wall with others, and part of a community that will take care of gardening and other maintenance.
+I see real estate ads for townhouses, condos, and co-ops, and they all sort of look the part.
+But how do I know which one I’m really looking for?

 In reality, however, the main difference is how property ownership is legally structured.